Campus / nettbasert:Undervises campus Ås

 Upon successful completion of the course the student:

-- Financial accounting, cost accounting, operation analysis.
+- BUS322 Financial Investment and Risk Management; Understanding of basic financial accounting, cost accounting, operation analysis.

 - The course is for students enrolled in the following study programs: Master in Business and Administration, Master in Economics, Master in Industrial Engineering and Management or equivalent.
 It is also open for exchange students and single course students with sufficient background (cfr Prerequisites)